aerogear/graphback/docs/config.md

  Further Graphback also generates three predefined subscriptions, namely `new`, `updated` and `deleted`.
 We can use them in clients to receive live updates for every change that is happening on the server.

- Graphback allows the user to customize the generation process by using `configuration` and `directives`.
+ Graphback allows the user to customize the generation process by using `configuration`.

 ## Configuration
 Graphback uses flags to allow user to choose between the CRUD operations and subscriptions.
 These are present in `graphback.json`, created by `config` command or by graphql-cli,